Gerry Reyes: A Helping Hand

 Q: Are you an early bird or a night owl?

-Q: What’s your favorite restaurant?
+Q: What’s your favorite sports team?

-Q: What’s your favorite holiday?
+Q: What’s your favorite vacation spot?

-Q: What’s your favorite thing to do on a rainy day?
+Q: What’s your favorite season?

 A: Christmas time.
 I like the songs, smells, food and family gatherings—just the whole spirit of the season.